dhuettner/moco-timing-sync/README.md

 A robust utility to keep your **[Moco](https://www.mocoapp.com/)** project structure perfectly synchronized with the **[Timing App](https://timingapp.com/)**.
 Automate your workflow, eliminate manual maintenance, and ensure your time tracking is always ready to go.

+### 💡 Why this tool?
+(Storytime)

+Let's be honest: time tracking is annoying.
+While Moco offers integrated tracking, in everyday agency life with constant context switching, calls, and meetings, the **[Timing App](https://timingapp.com/)** is my absolute lifesaver.
+It tracks every step in the background and helps me ensure nothing is forgotten at the end of the day.

+My problem was the "gap" in between: I wanted to ensure my active project landscape from Moco was automatically available in Timing, without manual maintenance.
+I wanted a workflow that "just works".

+As a bit of a code fetishist, I couldn't resist building my own solution for this.
+The result is this tool: A link that cleanly mirrors my Moco projects into the Timing universe – automated, intelligent, and stress-free.

+---

 ### 📋 Overview

 This tool acts as a bridge between Moco and Timing.
 It analyzes your active clients and projects, compares them with your Timing folders, and provides a sleek "Scan & Execute" interface to handle updates.